aliaboshady/nawy-frontend-web/README.md

   ## About The Project
   This is an Apartment listing webapp that's made using Node.JS, Express, Typescript, Next.js, and SQL Server.
 This is the website frontend repo.
 And here's the [Backend](https://github.com/aliaboshady/nawy-backend) repo.
+There's also a phone app made using React Native / Expo.
+Here is the [App](https://github.com/aliaboshady/nawy-frontend-app) repo.

   In this project, I've learned so much in so little time.
-I'm very proud to have learned Node.JS, Express, Typescript, and Next.js in as little as 2 days.
+I'm very proud to have learned Node.JS, Express, Typescript, Next.js, and React Native in as little as 2 days.

   ## Completed Features
   1. Built a database to store apartments info.
   2. Created a server with 3 API endpoints to get all apartments, get 1 apartment by ID, and create a new apartment.
   3. Built a website frontend to display the data.
+  4. Built a phone app frontend to display the data.

   ## Getting Started

-  In this section, I'll explain how to set up your project to run the database, backend server, and frontend website locally.
+  In this section, I'll explain how to set up your project to run the database, backend server, and frontend website and app locally.

   ### SQL Server Setup
   1. Click Start and type Computer Managment and open it.